Python-Crash-Course/Python201/Session 0 - Git/session0_git.md

 git commit -m "First commit"
 ```

+In VS Code, this is done by writing the message in the box at the top left of the Source Control tab and pressing the check mark sign to `commit` it.

 Recall that a `commit` creates a **snapshot** of the state of the repository.
 It **locks** in the changes.
 This points can be reverted to or branched out from at any time.

 ## Exercise 7